-That call-out for any City Public Safety function during off-duty periods shall be compensated at time and one-half of the regular rate of pay in the Division in which call-out time is required with a minimum of three (3) hours call-out pay.
+That call-out for any City Public Safety function during off-duty periods shall be compensated as described in Section 3 with a minimum of three (3) hours call-out pay.
 Call-out time shall include reasonable travel time to and from the employees' residence, appearance in court in response to a subpoena in their off-duty time or other official hearings on City of Rohnert Park business.
 Extension of shifts, at the beginning or end, will not be considered call-out duty, specifically, thirty (30) minutes before or fifteen (15) minutes after the employee's regular shift.